 FEEDING FOR THE FUTURE

 PATCHES is committed to the whole child concept.
-Pivotal to the concept is that our very ill children receive good nutrition in order to thrive, grow and battle complex illness.
+Pivotal to that concept is that our very ill children receive good nutrition in order to thrive, grow and battle complex illness.

 Among the many diagnoses for children at PATCHES, failure to thrive is common.
-Many of our children are from food insecure families for whom putting food on the table is a constant challenge.
-They are either Medicaid recipients or earn just enough to be disqualified from Medicaid reimbursement, and live in relative poverty.
+Many of our children are Medicaid recipients from food insecure families for whom putting food on the table is a constant challenge.

-As poverty is prevalent in this population and nutrition-rich meals critical to maintain normal growth and development, PATCHES provides breakfast, lunch and a healthy snack for those who are able to eat by mouth, with no compensation from Medicaid.
-Because the center lacks a full kitchen and cooking is prohibited, PATCHES contracts with a local restaurant to provide daily kid friendly, freshly made, nutritious, calorie packed meals which are individualized by a specially trained nursing assistant.
+We believe nutrition-rich meals are fundamental to maintaining normal growth and development.
+PATCHES provides breakfast, lunch and a healthy snack for those who are able to eat by mouth, with no compensation from Medicaid.
+Because cooking is prohibited on site, PATCHES contracts with a local restaurant to provide kid friendly, freshly made, nutritious, calorie packed meals daily.

 Many children have developmental impairments with eating/swallowing disorders.
-Children are taught how to manage their eating swallowing coordination through therapy.
-Each child’s diet and nutritional needs is supervised by a trained nursing assistant, informed by therapists and nursing staff involved with the child to optimize their intake, and assessed on an ongoing basis as their eating skills improve.
+Children are taught how to manage their eating/swallowing coordination through therapy.
+Their diet and nutritional needs are supervised by a trained nursing assistant, informed by therapists and nursing staff involved with the child to optimize their intake, and is assessed on an ongoing basis as eating skills improve.

-Many children at PATCHES come to our facility with significant delays not only physically due to conditions but, cognitively, emotionally, developmentally and intellectually.
-Some of these delays, are a product of environmental issue.
-A child who is 4 years old and has undergone 5 organ transplants will more than likely have a social delay as well as a speech and language delay since stimulation and verbal exchange were low on the list of priorities while fighting for his life in a hospital.
+Many children come to PATCHES with delays due to their conditions but, also cognitive, emotional, developmental and intellectual.
+Some of these are a product of an environmental circumstance.
+A child who is 4 years old and has undergone 5 organ transplants will be socially affected, and possibly have a speech/ language delay since stimulation and verbal exchange would be compromised while fighting for his life in a hospital.

-Our mission is to ensure each child’s team will work together to close the many gaps created by a debilitating medical condition.
-With this team support the child will reach a higher level of functioning and independence.
-From there we continue to build and enhance educationally.
-The education department strives to integrate these same individualized therapeutic goals in the social setting within PATCHES, and eventually in the community.
-Our goal is to create productive, independent, citizens of the world who, through the hurdles overcome, we hope will go back out into the world a force to be reckoned with, ready to grow and change.
+Our mission is to ensure that each child’s team works together to close the many gaps created by their medical condition.
+With this team support the child will reach a higher level of functioning and independence, while we continue to build and enhance educationally.
+We strive to integrate these same goals in social activities, and eventually at home and in the community.
+Our goal is to create productive, independent, citizens of the world who, through the hurdles overcome, we hope, will go back out into the world a force to be reckoned with, ready to grow and change.
 About 95% of cognitively eligible PATCHES children will transition back into their normal peer environment.

 This fund was established after one of our baby's died.
 Ca'miya was 3 months old and died in hospital one weekend.
 Four days after her death her mom called to say she couldn't bury her baby because she couldn't pay for the funeral, which is a prerequisite to release of the body from the hospital morgue.
 We called every agency in Dade County to try to find funds to no avail.
 We sent out a plea for help and money came in and we were able to pay for the baby's funeral.
 Extra money was placed into an account called the Ca'miya's fund.
 Since that time... we've helped lay to rest 21 infants and children.